Call to order: 01352 757777

 The protein content of beet pulp is higher than most UK grass hays, typically between 8-10% on a dry matter basis.
 However, beet pulp protein is less readily absorbed in the small intestine than some other protein sources, meaning that fewer amino acids are available to the horse.

-Consequently, additional protein sources, such as alfalfa or grass pellets are useful to use in combination with beet pulp as a bucket feed, especially for growing horses, lactating or pregnant mares, and performance horses to meet their complete protein and amino acid needs.
+Consequently, additional protein sources, such as alfalfa or grass pellets, are useful to use in combination with beet pulp as a bucket feed, especially for growing horses, lactating or pregnant mares, and performance horses to meet their complete protein and amino acid needs.
 It is always wise to use a number of different sources of feed in a bucket feed to enhance the range of amino acids supplied.

 Mineral Content